It’s Thursday, and Blizzard is waiting to get his hair dyed.

 Bears helping bears

 After studying Blizzard’s hair since January, Stern is now ready to expand the study to three other zoos this fall.
-Collaborators include San Diego Zoo Global, Old Dominion University, Aarhus University, the U.S. Geological Survey and Centre College.
+Collaborators include San Diego Zoo Global, Louisville Zoo, Old Dominion University, Aarhus University, the U.S. Geological Survey and Centre College.

 “We think that polar bears molt annually between May and August, but there are no data confirming this timing, or the timing of hair growth,” Stern explains.
 “Hair growth likely occurs during the sea ice minimum, when bears have limited access to their usual food source.
 Our goal is to improve our ability to quantify changes in polar bear stress levels, diet and contaminant exposure that come with loss of sea ice.
 This information is critical to helping us make decisions about their conservation as more and more ice melts.”